-Using the WYSIWYG page editor in the Mendix Modelers, users can model pages and interactions that can run locally or be deployed directly from the Modeler.
+Using the WYSIWYG page editor in Mendix Studio and Mendix Studio Pro, users can model pages and interactions that can run locally or be deployed directly from Mendix Studio and Mendix Studio Pro.
 When running locally, the changes are made visible directly.
 This is done with our instant update feature that instantly reloads the UI while preserving the current state, making testing and previewing apps a breeze.

 Mendix pages are responsive by default, so they automatically adjust to screen size.
 This results in web apps that look great out of the box on screen sizes from desktops to phones.
 For an optimized user experience, it is possible to define separate mobile web channels for phone and tablet.
 The device type (as in, phone, tablet, or desktop) can also be used in the logic for other scenarios.